raphaelDuff/cv-agent/GoogleCloudDeployInstructions.md

 **Note**: `python-dotenv` is added here if you use it for local development, but it won't be used in Cloud Run for production environment variables.

-#### Create .dockerignore (to exclude files/folders):

-In the same `fastapi-backend` directory, create a file named `.dockerignore` (note the leading dot).
-This file tells Docker which files and directories to ignore when building the image, preventing them from being copied into the container.
+#### Docker Configuration:

-Add the following line to your `.dockerignore` file to exclude the cv-agent-front folder:
+The `Dockerfile` is already included in the `backend-cv-agent` directory.
+Create a `.dockerignore` file in the same directory to exclude unnecessary files from the Docker build context:

 ```
 cv-agent-front/